weihaolun/Credit_Risk_Analysis/README.md

 1. First, I used `RandomOverSampler` and `SMOTE` algorithms to oversample the data
 2. I used `ClusterCentroids` algrithem to undersample the data.
-3. I used a combinatorial approach of over- and undersampling using the `SMITEENN` algorithm.
+3. I used a combinatorial approach of over- and undersampling using the `SMOTEENN` algorithm.
 4. I used `BalancedRandomForestClassifier` and `EasyEnsembleClassifier` to predict credit risk.
 5. Provide recommendation on whether they should be used to predict credit risk